The Fast and the Furious (1954 film): Plot

 Charged with a murder he did not commit, truck driver Frank Webster has broken out of jail.
 While on the run toward the Mexico–United States border, and the subject of radio news reports, he is cornered in a small Southern California coffee shop by a zealous citizen who is suspicious of the stranger.
 Frank manages to escape and, as he gets away, kidnaps a young woman named Connie.

 Frank drives off with Connie in her Jaguar XK120 sports car; she is a "lady racer".

 Frank enters into a cross-border sports car race under a pseudonym, with plans to escape into Mexico.
 Faber, one of Connie's friends, is wary of the new stranger driving her car and tries to learn more about Frank.

-Connie proves a difficult hostage, trying to escape a few times, which leads Frankto treat her more roughly than they both would prefer.
+Connie proves a difficult hostage, trying to escape a few times, which leads Frank to treat her more roughly than they both would prefer.
 This mutual struggle soon leads the two to fall in love.

 To keep Connie from reporting him Frank locks her into a shed and starts the race.
 Connie starts a fire which is seen by a friend and is rescued.
 She then reports Frank to the police.
 Frank crashes through a road block at the border and Faber races after him.
 On a tight corner Faber goes off the road and crashes into a tree.
 Frank stops to rescue him, and Connie catches up to them in a car she has borrowed.
 The movie closes with them embracing as Frank has agreed to turn himself in and face a trial.